-Teaching low-level learners can be a challenging task in a traditional classroom.
-It can be even more daunting when you’re in an online ESL teaching environment.
+Teaching low-level learners is a challenging task in a traditional classroom and it gets even more daunting when you are teaching English online.

 - May produce unintelligible pronunciation at times.